 Faith Lutheran School is open and we are committed to keeping children and staff safe and healthy.
 The school board has met on several occasions to discuss steps and guidelines to ensure these healthy practices.
-The Washington State Department of Health as well as the CDC has issued guidelines on how to operate schools and child care centers safely during the COVID-19 pandemic, and we have designed our policies to follow these guidelines.
+The Washington State Department of Health as well as the CDC have issued guidelines on how to operate schools and child care centers safely during the COVID-19 pandemic, and we have designed our policies to follow these guidelines.

 What health officials know about the virus changes frequently, and so does our state’s requirements and operations.
 We will notify families of any updates to school policies as we comply with evolving guidelines.

 In short, the actions we are taking are:

 - Health screenings, including a temperature check and a questionnaire